vyca2017/content/content/reference/api/simple-api/mutations/relation-mutations/modifying-one-to-one-edges.md

 Note: First removes existing connections containing one of the specified nodes, then adds the edge connecting both nodes.

-You can also use the `updatePost` or `updateMetaInformation` to connect a post with a meta information:
+You can also use the `updatePost` or `updateMetaInformation` mutations to connect a post with a meta information:

 ```graphql
 ---